keptn/lifecycle-toolkit/docs/docs/use-cases/flux.md

 The bootstrap command above does the following:

-* Creates a git repository `podtato-head` on your `GitHub` account.
+* Creates a Git repository `podtato-head` on your GitHub account.
 * Adds Flux component manifests to the repository - creates `./clusters/dev/flux-system/*` structure.
 * Deploys Flux components to your Kubernetes Cluster.
 * Configures Flux components to track the path `./clusters/dev/` in the repository.

-## Creating application
+## Creating the application

-Now it's time to add the application together with pre- and post-deployments checks to the repository.
+Now it's time to add the application together with pre- and post-deployment checks to the repository.

-Firstly, clone the `podtato-head` repository to your local machine.
+First, clone the `podtato-head` repository to your local machine.

 Add the following manifests that represent the application into the  `podtato-head.yaml` file and store it in the `./apps/dev/` directory of your repository: